Howard T. Owens: Reveille

 In 2002, Howard T. Owens served as Managing Director, Co-Head of Domestic Television and Head of Digital for Reveille LLC, which he co-founded with Ben Silverman.
 Owens was responsible for creating and developing a wide range of innovative programming and content for television and across various online platforms.

 While at Reveille, Owens was the co-creator and executive producer of Nashville Star, which aired for five seasons on USA Network and debuted on NBC in the summer of 2008.
 Owens also executive produced American Gladiators, the hit show from NBC that premiered in January 2008, and was a co-executive producer of NBC's The Biggest Loser, My Dad Is Better Than Your Dad, MasterChef, and One Born Every Minute, as well as Eyes on Target on the History Channel.

 Owens is also the co-creator and co-executive producer of NBC's The Restaurant, Bravo's Blow-Out, and MTV's Date My Mom and Parental Control.
-He executive produced the first two seasons of F/X's 30 Days, as well as ESPN's Bound for Glory, an eight-episode docu-series that Reveille produced in partnership with Full Circle Entertainment and was fully financed by Dodge, State Farm and Reebok.
+He executive produced the first two seasons of F/X's 30 Days, as well as ESPN's Bound for Glory, an eight-episode docu-series that Reveille produced in partnership with Full Circle Entertainment and was fully financed by Dodge, State Farm, and Reebok.
 Owens also crafted Reveille's landmark deal with Microsoft, whereby Reveille created and produced online content for MSN.
 Additionally, in digital, he produced over 20 web series including Who Knew?, Fit to Boom, Real-Life Makeover with Holly Robinson Peete, and Appetite for Life with Andrew Zimmerman, among others.

-Owens departed Reveille in the June 2011.
+Owens departed Reveille in June 2011.

 National Geographic Channels

-On 4 November 2011, Owens was named President of National Geographic Channels where he oversaw the programming, development, communications, research and business affairs units at the U.S. networks.
+On 4 November 2011, Owens was named President of National Geographic Channels where he oversaw the programming, development, communications, research, and business affairs units at the U.S. networks.